calekennedy/CS2413/README.md

 ## Credits and Thanks

-Many of the objects and classes in this project are either directly copied from, or were heavily influenced by the lecture slides in Dr. Hougen's Data Structure Course and/or Dr. Radhakrishnan's book on Data Structures.
+Many of the objects and classes in this project are either directly copied from, or were heavily influenced by the lecture slides in Dr. Hougen's Data Structures course and/or Dr. Radhakrishnan's book on Data Structures.
 For this reason, much of the credit for the underlying data structures libraries should go to them.

 Non-Exhaustive list of objects and classes with some or all credit due to the above persons: Abstract Array, Abstract Vector, Vector, Array, String, and Linked List.